jaysonCab/GeneralCodingPractice/README.md

 Tonight, learn sliding window for set size I guess.
 Then maybe tomorrow work on udnerstanding sets, memorize union, subtraction of a set, things like that

+        December 24th, 2024
+Dang, I keep messing up some of the simple sorts.
+Even Kadane and sliding window forget sometimes.
+Not good !
+Just have to keep practicing the same stuff, all good.
+Worked on set sizes of sliding windows.
+Maybe I will do some set work rn since I wrote it yesterday.
+The next on the list is two pointer, I think I've done questions like this already but its fine.
+Tomorrow is Christmas but I will still probbaly work on it.
+Cool, 977 is a two pointer problem.
+I think two pointer problems are super cool !

 -----------------------------------------------------------------------------------------
 Things I should know: